Travelling to and from Bagshot

 Bagshot is situated on the A30 and the A322.
 It is in close proximity to junction 3 of the M3 (directions: from M3 J3 turn north along the A322 in the direction of Bracknell, in about 1/4 mile at traffic lights turn left.
 In 100 yds at the roundabout, for the centre of Bagshot, turn right, continue under the viaduct, then left at the mini-roundabout.)

-There is a public car park behind Somerfield's supermarket in The Square, a car park at the station and each of the pubs, and on-street parking on most roads.
+There is a public pay-and-display car park behind the supermarket in The Square, a car park at the station and each of the pubs, and on-street parking on many roads away from the village cente.

 Air